-More Covid-19 Deaths In Lincoln | KFOR FM 103.3 1240 AM
+More Covid-19 Deaths in Lincoln | KFOR FM 103.3 1240 AM

 Weekly positivity rate:

-Hospitalizations for COVID-19 positive patients: 90 with 53 from Lancaster County (four on ventilators) and 37 from other communities (four on ventilators).
+Hospitalizations for COVID-19 positive patients: 94 with 58 from Lancaster County (five on ventilators) and 36 from other communities (one on a ventilator).

 The COVID-19 Risk Dial is in the red position indicating a severe risk of the virus spreading.
 Residents are advised to follow these recommendations to protect themselves and others: